Soil & Plant Testing

 Sending Your Sample

-Place closed zip lock bags with a print of your Soil Sample Form (PDF) and payment into any suitable cardboard box or bubble envelope and send by mail, UPS, or FedEx to:
+Place closed zip lock bags with a print of your Soil Submission Form (PDF) and payment into any suitable cardboard box or bubble envelope and send by mail, UPS, or FedEx to:

 CROP SERVICES INTERNATIONAL